Resources12 Key Features of a POS System

 A centralized inventory management updates stock-related data each time an item is sold, ensuring that your backend team is aware of stock deficits.
 They can take the necessary actions to replenish your inventory in real time so that you can provide a satisfactory shopping experience to your customers.

-Sales Reporting and Analytics
+Sales reporting and analytics

 The POS connects your company directly with your customer's purchasing and payment details.
 While this places an enormous responsibility on you regarding customer data, it also helps collect important purchasing behavior information with customer consent.
 When POS is further integrated with other features such as CRM, marketing, etc., you can derive rich, customizable reports that help you make informed decisions.